Xcraft-Inc/startcraft/README.md

 `npm install`.

 `modules` entries is relative paths to your modules from the dev root package.

+`exclude` is an array of node modules to not install directly when extracting the list of dependencies fo each `"modules"`.

 `scripts` entries is hooked on the npm lifecycle.
 You can tell if they run in pre (`presc`) or post (`postrc`) `startcraft` run.